js-joda/js-joda/README.md

 Under consideration.

-Joda-Time is under Apache 2.0 licence
+Joda-Time is under Apache 2.0ype typo and placeholders in the r licence.
-OpenJdk is under GNU GPL+linking exception
+OpenJdk is under GNU GPL+linking exception.